 "She was calm.
 She was relaxed.
 She seemed at ease.
 She was not crying.
 She did not seem frightened at all," said Curtis.

 The women say even the detectives seemed relieved when they realized the child was safe.

 "It was interesting to see the compassion of the officers.
 They each came in.
 I think they all wanted to kind of verify because I’m sure they all had a part in what was taking place," said Curtis.

-Both are just happy Ahlora is home safe with her family tonight.
+Both are just happy Ahlora is home safe with her family.

-"I’m just excited that she’s OK, she’s found and returned to her rightful place, so we’re very happy about that," said Capel.
+"I’m just excited that she’s okay, she’s found and returned to her rightful place, so we’re very happy about that," said Capel.